 Heat the oil:

 - Pour vegetable oil into the heavy-duty pot.
-Heat the oil over medium-high heat – you want the oil to reach a temperature of 350° F, so check the oil often with a thermometer.
+Heat the oil over medium-high heat to a temperature of 350° F—monitor the temperature with a digital thermometer.

 - While the oil heats, get your Oreos out on a plate next to the bowl of batter.
 Have a fork ready, too.
 Arrange these to be close by the frying area.